franela/pocketci/README.md

 }
 ```

-This way we don't need to add the if condition ourselves.
-The nice thing is that if we wanted to we had the option.
-Not yet implemented because I'm still playing with some of these ideas.
+This way we don't need to add if condition ourselves, however if you prefer to add the if you still can.
+Much like all of pocketci, this is still experimental.
+We continue to play with the idea of self contained functions.

 ### `Dispatch` interface